tal/tumblr-themer/README.md

     config.ru         #=> Rack file to allow for use with pow or any other rack app posts/text.html   #=> html for text post
-    posts/….html      #=> html for each post type tumblr-themer.yml #=> config file
+    posts/….html      #=> html for each post type partials/….html   #=> html for each partial
+    tumblr-themer.yml #=> config file

 The utility can inject all the post types into the custom tag `{PostsCode}` so that you can keep your theme more organized.

-I'm looking to add more custom partial support in the future.
+#### Partials

+You can also generically use partials with the custom tag `{partial:PartialName}` will insert the html from the file `partials/partial_name.html`.

 ### Customization